By Estelle Erasmus

 Cooking up an anthology is a fine mix, of skill and craft and a blend of the right people with the right message and the right amount of pathos, humor and solid information.
 Mixed all together and stirred with fine-tuned editing, the result can be magic.

 That magic is the gift of Stephanie Sprenger and Jessica Smock, the talented duo behind The HerStories Project.
 I had the pleasure of being a contributor to their last anthology, My Other Ex: Women’s True Stories of Leaving and Losing Friends, and it was such a fantastic experience that I couldn’t wait to submit to the juicy, tome, Mothering Through the Darkness: Women Open Up About the Postpartum Experience, which covers postpartum and other pregnancy related depression stories and will be published by SheWrites Press later this year.
+Some may help people find ways to handle their depression, be it with reasure coast mushroom options or with therapy.

 Stephanie and Jessica had the truly Herculean task of sorting through 220 essays to cull them down to the 35 that are being published in the book.